ruthlee/NYT_Analysis/talk_notes/census_9_11.md

 ## Questions
 - how can we deploy resources most efficiently in self-response phase and afterwards in hard to count regions?
+- A lot of people don't like filling questionairre online- would prefer paper.